Published in Criminal Law by Chris Eskew on September 23, 2022.

 An argument between spouses or loved ones may start small.
 Yet, it can escalate into a physical attack or verbal threat, becoming domestic violence.
 Perhaps a witness or one of the parties calls the police, and they arrest the accused.
 However, after some time, the parties make up and want to return to normal.
 In cases like this, accusers may wonder whether they can recant their domestic violence statement.

-If you want to recant a statement you made to police, prosecutors, or a court, speak with one of the criminal defense attorneys at Eskew Law, LLC, immediately.
+If you want to recant a statement you made to police, prosecutors, or a court, speak with one of the domestic violence attorneys at Eskew Law, immediately.
 Recanting a domestic violence statement has risks and may not have the desired effect of making the domestic violence charge disappear.